deliciouslytyped/szofsd-homework-proj/README.md

 ### Notes
 See [./devnotes.md](./devnotes.md) for developer notes.

+# Building
+Building for SDK version 17 or 20 is configured by passing the `-Djava17` property.
+The build defaults to Java 20.

 # Development
 This project uses the following branches:
 - `master` (would be `1_develop`, but the repo forces `master`.)